-We caught up with Executive Chef Justin Taylor at Riot House Restaurant in The Andaz.
+We caught up with Executive Chef Justin Taylor at Riot House Restaurant in the Andaz.
 Check out how he combines the property’s musical heritage and artistic leanings to create some fantastic dishes:

 What to Expect

-You’ll want to lounge poolside on Andaz’s rooftop, one of the highest and hottest in West Hollywood, with its stylish cabanas and a panoramic view of the entire city.
-There’s always something going on at the hotel, whether it poolside, or within its 13,000 square feet events space where private and public gatherings and soirees take place (often related to the entertainment industry due to its vicinity).
+You’ll want to lounge poolside on the Andaz’s rooftop, one of the highest and hottest in West Hollywood, with its stylish cabanas and a panoramic view of the entire city.
+There’s always something going on at the hotel, whether it is poolside, or within its 13,000 square feet events space where private and public gatherings and soirees take place (often related to the entertainment industry due to its vicinity).
 The best part?
 All guests enjoy a nightly wine hour.

 “Art Seen” Exhibit Series

-The hotel’s revolving and evolving exhibit series, called “Art Seen,” presents a gallery-like experience featuring some of the city’s best known artists’ work on display and for sale.
+The hotel’s revolving and evolving exhibit series, called “Art Seen,” presents a gallery-like experience featuring some of the city’s best-known artists’ work on display and for sale.
 An 11-foot metal sculpture by renowned New York-based artist Jacob Hashimoto greets visitors upon entry, while murals and more artful touches embellish the spacious lobby area, recalling the building’s bodacious past.

 “The Riot House”